AdobeDocs/experience-manager-65.en/help/forms/using/oauth2-client-credentials-flow-for-server-to-server-integration.md

 1. Click **[!UICONTROL Test Connection]**.
 1. If the connection succeeds, click the **[!UICONTROL Create]** button.

-Now, you can [create the Form Data Model](https://experienceleague.adobe.com/docs/experience-manager-65/forms/form-data-model/create-form-data-models.html?lang=en) to integrate the configured datasource with your Adaptive Form.
+Now, you can [create the Form Data Model](https://experienceleague.adobe.com/docs/experience-manager-65/forms/form-data-model/create-form-data-models.html?lang=en) to integrate the configured datasource with your Adaptive Forms.